Balearic Islands: Wildlife

 At the time of human arrival, the only terrestrial mammals native to the Balearic Islands were the dwarf goat-antelope Myotragus, the giant dormouse Hypnomys, and the shrew Nesiotites hidalgo which were found on Mallorca and Menorca, which became extinct shortly after human arrival.
 The only other terrestrial vertebrates native to the islands are Lilford's wall lizard, which today is confined to offshore islets surrounding Mallorca and Menorca, the Ibiza wall lizard native to the Pityusics, and the Majorcan midwife toad, today only found in the mountains of Mallorca.
 An extinct dwarf subspecies of Lataste's viper, Vipera latastei ebusitana, was also native to the Pityusics until it became extinct after human settlement.
+The hare Lepus granatensis solisi, a subspecies of the Granada hare, was also known to be native to Mallorca and is now considered extinct by the IUCN.
 The Balearic warbler is an endemic bird species found on the islands excluding Menorca.
 Seabirds nesting on the islands include the Balearic shearwater, European storm petrel, Scopoli's shearwater, European shag, Audouin's gull and the yellow-legged gull.

 Economy

 The gross domestic product (GDP) of the autonomous community was 32.5 billion euros in 2018, accounting for 2.7% of Spanish economic output.
 GDP per capita adjusted for purchasing power was 29,700 euros or 98% of the EU27 average in the same year.

+The real estate market in Mallorca, which accounts for the majority of property transactions in the Balearic Islands, has shown long-term resilience through major global economic shocks.
+This stability is driven largely by sustained international demand, cash-rich buyers, and limited housing supply.